top of page

 Bealach na Sróine by Hans Faber

-During the short ride of about twelve kilometers along the loch, she told she originally came from Newcastle.
-She had followed her husband to the countryside, to the Highlands.
-Subsequently, her husband followed another woman.
-But she stayed and had “a better life than in Newcastle” with her horses.
-She told the bastard she had been to the Netherlands a lot, after he had told where he came from.
-The horsewoman had worked at sea, based at the port town of Harlingen in province Friesland.
+She told the bastard she had been to the Netherlands a lot, after he had told her where he came from.
+The horsewoman had worked at sea, based at the port town of Harlingen in the province of Friesland.
 Something with measuring the seabed.
 Amazingly, the port of Harlingen.
-"My hometown," the bastard replied.
-He imagined how the peoples of the North Sea were still inter-connected via the sea.
+"My hometown!" the bastard replied.
+He imagined or fantasized how the peoples of the North Sea were still inter-connected via the sea.
 And, of course, as a rider she knew the Friesians, the black horses with long manes.
 "Sometimes I miss the sea," she said.
 He complimented the Scots and Scotland.
 Without a moment of thought, she answered:

 “Ah, all that nationalism.
 Everyone is a half-breed.”

-She is right, the Frisian bastard thought.
+"She is right," the Frisian bastard thought.

 On arrival at Strath Carran, the horse rider from Harlingen accepted no compensation for the petrol, only requested that if anyone would be in need, he would help out too.
 "Can I keep that promise?" he asked himself.

 The damp bastard stumbled into the only hotel annex pub of Strath Carran and asked the staff if they had a room available.
 The place was fully booked because sheep shearers were at work in the area.
-Check our post Rescuing Rolling Sheep and discover why these fluffy animals bind the peoples of the North Sea too.
+Check our post Come to rescue The Rolling Sheep and discover why these fluffy animals bind the peoples of the North Sea too.
 No vacancy, but the bastard was allowed to pitch his tent on the field opposite the pub.
 “Till what time can I order a meal?” the bastard asked next.
 “Until 7:30,” the bartender said and pointed at a sign on the wall.
 It was 7:20 PM.
 "Then I eat first," the bastard replied, sat down at a table, and took off his shoes and wet down jacket.
-The sheep shearers, mostly friendly young guys, were eating, drinking, and playing darts.
-The meal was a herring salad as a starter and a superb steak, weighing almost a kilo, as a main course.
-Everything well prepared.
-Two pints of Guinness with it, and two drums Laphroaig whisky with espressos.
-The horse rider had taken the bastard to the banquets of Walhalla.

-Note – For more hiking stories on other trails, read our posts Frisian support for the Corsican Cause in jeopardy hiking the GR20 at Corsica, Croeso i Gerddwyr hiking the Pembrokeshire Coast Path in Wales, and, of course, “My God, the Germans bought all the bread!” cried Moira hiking the Cape Wrath Trail.
+Note – For more hiking stories on other trails, read our blog posts Frisian support for the Corsican Cause in jeopardy hiking the GR20 at Corsica, Croeso i Gerddwyr hiking the Pembrokeshire Coast Path in Wales, and, of course, “My God, the Germans bought all the bread!” cried Moira hiking the Cape Wrath Trail.

 Further reading